Dailey, West Virginia

 Dailey is a census-designated place (CDP) in Randolph County, West Virginia, United States.
 Dailey is located on U.S. routes 219 and 250, 3 mi south-southwest of Beverly.
 Dailey has a post office with ZIP code 26259.
-As of the 2010 census, its population was 114.
+As of the 2020 census, its population was 106 (down from 114 at the 2010 census).

 Located near Dailey is the Tygart Valley Homesteads Historic District, listed on the National Register of Historic Places in 2004.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Dailey has a humid continental climate, abbreviated "Dfb" on climate maps.